-Instructor led course, created by C. MarLene McKinley, a predominant instructor with a proven successful record.
+Instructor led ONE ON ONE course, created by C. MarLene McKinley, a predominant instructor with a proven successful record.
 MarLene contributes her students’ success rate to being well versed and experienced in “andragogy”, which is the art/science of teaching adults.

 “We Hold Your Hand Until You Pass Any & All Exams” *

 Ask yourself, “Do other schools offer all these benefits and will the school assist me in preparing for the any and all exams until I pass?”

 *Alabama requires the end of course final be proctored which is an additional cost of $25 payable to PSI not CRES.

 Successful completion of your pre-license education earned you your license.
 But now that you’re in the business, post-license education will help you become the professional you want to be.

 This course provides 30 hours of post-license instruction required for initial salesperson license holders within the first 6-12 months of licensure.

 Working with buyers